Setting up embed infrastructure

 endpoint.
 This will return a token that will be redeemed later.

-Most parameters listed in the Embed parameters section can be passed in the JSON body of the request.
+Most parameters listed in the Embed parameters reference can be passed in the JSON body of the request.
 The only exceptions are theme

 and prefersDark